La Salle Military Academy: La Salle Rifles

 The pride of LaSalle Military Academy was the La Salle Rifles trick drill team, which maintained a tradition of excellence throughout its entire existence.
 The team was always top-notch and was consistently competitive with older, college drill teams.
 They won three National Championships as well as multiple individual and small-group competitions, especially throughout the 1980s and 1990s decades.
-The team was founded by then-cadet Louis Dethomasis '57, who later became a Christian Brother and the school's Headmaster and later President.
+The team was founded by then-cadet Louis De Thomasis '57, who later became a Christian Brother and the school's Headmaster and later President.
 The LaSalle Rifles functioned as a special company (along with the Drum and Bugle Corps) and it was very competitive to join it.
 Only the very best drillers were picked for the 32-cadet team.
 The "First Sixteen" were the first-stringers who competed in the tournaments.
 The "Second Sixteen" was the developmental squad, composed of freshmen and sophomores.
 The team performed impressive maneuvers with their rifles, including throwing and catching rifles within ranks.
 A more hazardous variation of this - and one for which they were justly famous - was doing so with sharpened bayonets!